 What was the best part of the MBA?
 Easy answer: getting to know my incredible classmates.
 Of course, bonding with 400 people in two years is impossible, but I feel that I created a lot of deep connections that will continue for the rest of my life.
 All in all, most of my learnings came from interacting with my classmates in projects, class discussions (not to mention Touchy-Feely!), club activities and small group dinners.
 The conversations became deeper and deeper, moving from the initial “baseball stats” (“what did you do before business school”?) to the reasons for our interests, motivations, fears and ambitions.
 And, it goes without saying, we had a lot of fun as well!

 My most favorite standalone experience was the Global Study Trip (GST) to Italy that I led in the second year with three fantastic classmates.
 We led 26 peers and one Stanford professor through a 9-day journey in my country, visiting several companies around a well-defined team.
-It was a dream-like experience: the possibility of showing the best that Italy has to offer to my classmates, the unparalleled access that Stanford gave us to top business executives (one of many examples: we met the Chairman of Barilla, 4th generation of the family business, and visited their pasta production factory in Parma), and the fantastic bonds I created with the trip participants.
+It was a dream-like experience: the possibility of showing the best that Italy has to offer to my classmates, the unparalleled access that Stanford gave us to top business executives (one of many examples: we met the Chairman of Barilla, 4th generation of the family business which runs the largest pasta-maker in the world, and we visited their pasta production factory in Parma), and the fantastic bonds I created with the trip participants.
 It was also a complex project to pull together.
 In a year of work, I got significant practice in creating a high-performing leadership team, establishing a shared vision, resolving interpersonal conflicts and… making everyone on the trip happy!

 Was the experience flawless?
 As anything else in life, it obviously had some flaws.
 The good thing is that these flaws were minor compared to the greatness of the overall experience.
 Academically, some classes during the first years were not up to my expectations, although the choice of an appropriate level (base, accelerated, advanced) helped.
 Socially, I sometimes did not feel at ease with the constant flow of parties with large crowds, loud Top 40 music and alcohol – and the peer pressure that comes with it.
 As an introvert, I prefer one-on-one interactions or small social settings to establish and deepen relationships.
 However, this did not prevent me from easily finding my own niche and making a lot of great friends.
 Also, one of the big practical lessons of the MBA was learning to say “no” and prioritize what was important to me, being true to myself.